tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 ```

 Perhaps this is a compiler optimization that just isn't turned on for `ghci`...
-I'd like to find out, and if not find something else that can do this, as this
+I'd like to find out, and if not find something else that can do this.
+Folding
+over an infinite list and bailing when I've got what I want would be a powerful
-would be an powerful pattern to have in my playbook.
+pattern to have in my playbook.

 ## Trees